 Here’s the formula you can use to help them get the answer you need.
 Our digital ads team always asks for LTV because it’s so essential for providing advertising ROI calculations.

-How to Tell if Your Ad Campaign is Generating Customers with a Good LTV: If you’re just starting out, you’re not going to know this data for a while.
+How to Analyze the LTV of Your Ad Campaign: If you’re just starting out, you’re not going to know this data for a while.
 However, it’s something that you should start tracking immediately!
 Start by using your client’s customer LTV.
 This is your new benchmark, and attracting customers with a higher LTV from your ads is the goal.

 As your campaign progresses, check in with your client to be sure they’re tracking specific campaign LTV based on the quality of the leads your digital ads are bringing in.